Funding opportunity

 Funding available

-We will accept proposals of all sizes up to approximately £2 million full economic cost (FEC).
-MRC typically fund 80% of your project’s FEC (excluding eligible international costs, which are funded as exceptions (100%)).
+The resources you request should be appropriate for the objectives of your application.
+We will accept applications of all sizes from £150,000 up to approximately £2 million MRC contribution.
+MRC typically fund 80% of full economic cost, excluding eligible international costs, which are funded as exceptions (100%).
+We will take value for money into account when assessing applications.

 What we will fund